 We welcome non-residents over the age of 18 years, who are taking advantage of spa beauty treatments.

 Can I use the Spa while staying at the hotel?

 Yes, the Spa is for your use at any time during opening hours.
-We recommend that you book prior to arriving at the hotel any spa treatments that you wish to take as treatment times are subject to availability.
+Click here to familiarise yourself with the Covid-19 safety measures.
+We recommend that you book following our Covid 19 booking procedures prior to arriving at the hotel any spa treatments that you wish to take, as swimming times, use of the gym and treatment times are subject to availability.

 Do you have a pool at your hotel?

 Yes we have a splendid orangery which contains a generous sized indoor swimming pool in Hartwell Spa for use by residents and non-residents who have purchased a half day or full day spa package.